Merle Thornton: Education

-Thornton graduated with a Bachelor of Arts (Honours) from the University of Sydney in 1952 and studied Philosophy as a post-graduate at the University of Queensland.
+Thornton graduated with a Bachelor of Arts (Honours) from the University of Sydney in 1952 and studied philosophy as a post-graduate at the University of Queensland.

 Feminist activism and career

 Thornton was involved in feminist activism beginning in the mid-1960s, including the notable Regatta Hotel protest in March 1965 that challenged women's exclusion from being served drinks in public bars in Queensland.
 In 1970 the law was changed to allow women to be served drinks in public bars in Queensland.
 In April of the same year, Thornton founded the Equal Opportunities for Women Association in Brisbane.
 As President of the association, Thornton led a successful campaign for the removal of the marriage bar in the Commonwealth Public Service of Australia.
 The end of the marriage bar was legislated in 1966.

-From 1960 to 1980, Thornton worked as an academic in a variety of positions within Philosophy, Government, Sociology and Gender Studies at the University of Queensland (UQ).
-During her time there, Thornton helped to establish the first Women's Studies course in Queensland in the UQ's Sociology Department in 1973.
+From 1960 to 1980, Thornton worked as an academic in a variety of positions within philosophy, government, sociology and gender studies at the University of Queensland.
+During her time there, Thornton helped to establish the first women's studies course in Queensland in the UQ's Sociology Department in 1973.

 Regatta Hotel protest

-In March 1965, Thornton and Rosalie Bogner chained themselves to the bar rail of the Regatta Hotel in Toowong, Brisbane as a protest to the ban on serving women drinks in pubs in Queensland.
+In March 1965, Thornton and Rosalie Bogner chained themselves to the bar rail of the Regatta Hotel as a protest to the ban on serving women drinks in pubs in Queensland.
 The women were refused service as serving them liquor would have resulted in a fine for the pub.
 However, “sympathetic male patrons” brought them beer.

 In Archiving the feminist self: reflections on the personal papers of Merle Thornton, Margaret Henderson notes that the protest “occurred four years before the first women’s liberation group met in Australia.”
 The protest marked the beginning of second wave feminist action in Brisbane and gained significant media coverage.
 Thornton and Bogner's protest, which addressed the public-private split for women, is recognised as a defining moment in the women's liberation movement in Australia.
 Kay Saunders notes, "when you use the term ‘‘second wave’’ it actually started in Brisbane."

 Thornton stated, "What we did at the Regatta represented an idea whose time had come.
 It was the idea of ending the confinement of women to the private domestic world."

 The public's reaction to the protest was mixed.
 Thornton received hate-mail letters accusing her of being a communist, questioning her mothering capabilities, and casting doubts on her morality.

 In 1970 the law was changed to allow women to be served drinks in public bars in Queensland.